-The effects of two changes in the manipulator's geometry, namely the position and orientation of the legs, are summarized in Table 2.1.
+The effects of two changes in the manipulator's geometry, namely the position and orientation of the struts, are summarized in Table 2.1.
 These results could have been easily deduced based on mechanical principles, but thanks to the kinematic analysis, they can be quantified.
 These trade-offs provide important guidelines when choosing the Stewart platform geometry.

-Table 2.1: Effect of a change in geometry on the manipulator's stiffness, force authority and stroke
+Table 2.1: Effect of a change in geometry on the manipulator's stiffness and mobility

 Struts Vertically Oriented Increased separation

 Vertical stiffness 7 =

-Horizontal stiffness \searrow =
+Horizontal stiffness $\searrow$ =

-Vertical rotation stiffness \searrow 7
+Vertical rotation stiffness ¥ 7

 Horizontal rotation stiffness 7 7

-Vertical stroke \searrow =
+Vertical mobility $\searrow$ =

-Horizontal stroke 7 =
+Horizontal mobility 7 =

-Vertical rotation stroke 7 \searrow
+Vertical rotation mobility 7 $\searrow$

-Horizontal rotation stroke ¥ \searrow
+Horizontal rotation mobility ¥ $\searrow$